 HOW TO SERVE BRITISH RAJ BEEF CURRY

-Although this basic beef curry is lovely when served atop rice or with naan or roti for dipping, it becomes spectacular with the simply addition of a few extra toppings.
-Here are a few suggestions:
+Although this basic beef curry is lovely when served atop rice or with naan or roti for dipping, it becomes spectacular with the simple addition of an extra topping or two.
+Here, a few suggestions:

 - Store-bought or homemade chutney, such as apple, pear, or mango